-Research in our group is highly interdisciplinary and focuses on biomaterials and ceramics.
-We seek to understand how surface functionalization, porosity, surface area and processing characteristics translate into performance in sensors and biosensors, transient biomedical devices and battery ceramics.
-We also have a focus area in cryo-transmission electron microscopy (cryo-TEM), which allows us to image soft materials (polymers, proteins etc.) in aqueous solutions, at low temperatures.
+Research in our group is interdisciplinary and focuses on the design and fabrication of biosensors and chemical sensors.
+We seek to understand how surfaces and biointerfaces, biological and chemical functionalization, and fabrication parameters translate into heightened performance in sensors and biosensors.
+The sensors we investigate are both optical/colorimetrical and electrochemical.
+We also have a focus area in electrochemistry as related to batteries.
 Use the menu above to learn more.

 Aptamer whole-cell detection of pathogens, detection of toxins and disease markers